-In cases where electricity is purchased from the grid, the emission factor CEF{elec} should be calculated according to methodology ACM0002 ("Consolidated baseline methodology for grid-connected electricity generation from renewable sources").
-If electricity consumption is less than small scale threshold, AMS-I.D may be used.
+In cases where electricity is purchased from the grid, the emission factor CEF{elec} should be calculated according to the "Tool to calculate the emission factor for an electricity system".

-NOTE: Project emissions from electricity consumption do not need to be calculated in case this electricity is generated by Where the project activity involves electricity generation from biogas, or syngas. that is consumed on site and/or exported to the grid, project emissions from electricity consumption do not need to be calculated, since only the quantity of electricity exported to the grid is taken into account in calculating emission reductions from on-site power generation with biogas or syngas.
+Note: Project emissions from electricity consumption do not need to be calculated in case this electricity is generated by the project activity from biogas, or syngas.
 In case of electricity generation from RDF/stabilized biomass or incineration, project emissions are estimated as per equations (12) and (13) or (14).